dholth/pysdl2-cffi/README.rst

 the library's API.
 The goal is to be a dependency for something like pygame, not a replacement.

-This library is developed on Linux and OS X; not yet tested on Windows.
+This library should be compatible with Linux, OSX and Windows.

 This library is licensed under the GPLv2 or (at your option) any later version.
+Alternatively a commercial license can be purchased from the author for a nominal fee.

 Install with pip, or download from https://pypi.python.org/pypi/pysdl2-cffi